salahadawi/mario-AI/README.md

 A button jumps, B button makes Mario run instead of walk.

+I decided to not allow the agent to move left, as this would most likely never be beneficial and only result in longer learning times.

 For this algorithm, each action has an equal probability of being chosen.
-Before an agents run starts, a list of moves it will perform is built.
+Before an agents run starts, a list of actions it will perform is built.
 For generation 0, this list will contain random actions.
 For following generations, the list will contain a slightly mutated version of a previous agents moves.

 <h2 align="center">Optimizations</h2>
 To speed up the learning process, several optimizations were made.